abtion/guidelines/behaviour_and_protocol/values.md

+Values are pointless if not put into practice.
+Our values are reflected in the following behaviors.

 # Collective ownership
 Collective ownership gives control of the entire project to all team members.
 "Your part" is the product.
 Either it's a good product, or it is not.